TBV Radar SLAM -- trust but verify loop candidates: Evaluation

 \section{Evaluation}

-We evaluate our method on the \texttt{Oxford}~\cite{RadarRobotCarDatasetICRA2020} and \texttt{MulRan}~\cite{gskim-2020-mulran} datasets.
+We evaluate our method on the \texttt{Oxford}~\cite{RadarRobotCarDatasetICRA2020} and \texttt{MulRan}~\cite{gskim_2020_mulran} datasets.
 Both datasets were collected by driving a car with a roof-mounted radar.
 The \texttt{Oxford} dataset contains 30 repetitions of a 10~km urban route.
-The \texttt{MulRan} dataset has a wider mix of routes; from structured urban to partly feature poor areas such as open fields and bridge crossings.
-In \texttt{MulRan}, places are generally revisited in the same driving direction.
-This is not the case in \texttt{Oxford} -- where loop closure is significantly harder.
+The \texttt{MulRan} dataset has a wider mix of routes; from structured urban to partly feature-poor areas such as open fields and bridge crossings.
+In \texttt{MulRan}, places are frequently revisited multiple times with similar speeds in the same direction and road lane.
+This is not the case in the \texttt{Oxford} dataset where loop closure is significantly harder, and the mapping scenario is more realistic.
 From these datasets, we selected the previously most evaluated sequences, see Tab.~(\ref{tab:TabOxfordATE}\&\ref{tab:TabMulRanATE}).
 The radars used are Navtech CTS350-X, configured with 4.38~cm resolution in the \texttt{Oxford} dataset, and CIR204-H, with 5.9~cm resolution in the \texttt{MulRan} dataset.
 We use standard parameters for CFEAR-3~\cite{cfear_journal}, CorAl~\cite{ADOLFSSON2022104136}, and Scan Context ~\cite{gkim-2018-iros}, except where explicitly mentioned.